um-grex/grex-docs/content/english/storage/data-sharing.md

 ## Data sharing
 ---

-By default, data on Grex are owned by the user and are not open to other users of Grex, nor are they open for the outside access.
+By default, data on Grex are owned by the user and are not open to other users of Grex, nor for the outside access.

 During a research project, it is often required to share datasets or code within a research group, or between collaborating research groups.
 This documentation page explains how to share data residing within a given HPC system (in our case, Grex).
 Sharing data outside of the HPC system is done by other means (for example Globus, MS OneDrive).

+{{< alert type="warning" >}}
-> How not to share data: no sharing account credentials, which is forbidden.
+* __How to not share data:__ no sharing of account credentials, which is forbidden.
 Nor opening the data to be "World-accessible", which is a bad practice.
+{{< /alert >}}

- * Sharing of accounts login information (like passwords or SSH keys) is strictly forbidden on Grex, as well as on most of the HPC systems.
+> * Sharing of accounts login information (like passwords or SSH keys) is strictly forbidden on Grex, as well as on most HPC systems.

- * Opening a whole directory for everyone, especially for writing (using Linux/Unix +rwx or 777 file mode mask) is very dangerous because anyone on the system can not only read, but accidentally delete the whole directory.
+> * Opening a whole directory for everyone, especially for writing (using Linux/Unix +rwx or 777 file mode mask) is very dangerous because anyone on the system can not only read, but accidentally delete the whole directory.

 There is a mechanism of data/file sharing that does not require sharing of the accounts.
-To access each other's data on Grex, the UNIX groups and permissions mechanism, or, preferrably, Access Control Lists (ACLs) mechanism should be used for a fine-grained control of permissions to a given data on the system.
+To access each other's data on Grex, the UNIX groups and permissions mechanism or preferably Access Control Lists (ACLs) mechanism should be used for a fine-grained control of permissions to a given data on the system.

 ## UNIX groups and file ownership
 ---

-First a bit of theory: how do permissions work on a Linux system?
+First a bit of theory, how do permissions work on a Linux system?

-Each UNIX (or Linux) filesystem object (a file or a directory) is owned by a single individual user (the owner) and also by a group (which may be composed of several users).
+Each UNIX (or Linux) filesystem object (a file or a directory) is owned by a single individual user (the owner) and by a group (which may be composed of several users).
 The permission to access files and directories can be restricted to just the individual owning the file, to the group that owns the file, and to the "others" which is every other user on the system.
 Command ``` ls -la ``` would list ownership and permissions of all the objects in a current directory.

 Depending on the filesystem (__/project__ or __/home__ or, on the Alliance systems, __/scratch__ ) group ownership is either the users own "group", or the PI's "group".
 For example, on __/home_ , where users' own the data, a user would see something like this: